DisparateDan/listicles/KetogenicDiet_101.md

 * Your body will burn off the ~200g of stored glucose in liver and muscles and start using fats for energy in the first 24-48 hours
 * That glucose (glucagon) store also requires lots of spare water, which your body will consequently release, quickly: be prepared to piss like a racehorse over the next couple days and lose 5-10lbs of pure water from body weight!
 (My BP was a little lower after this too!)
 * You will start producing ketones (measurable in breath, urine and blood)
+    * ketostrips are an indicator that you're excreting ketones, but not accurate as a reliable guide to ketosis
 * You will probably get some kind of 'keto flu' which is a feeling of fatigue, headache, heat/coldness, and general malaise, mostly caused by 2 things:
     1. Low blood glucose, since your body is used to high carbs and is still secreting lots of insulin, which will cause glucose to be removed from blood.
         - The resulting low blood sugar ('crash') will cause the 'panic' release of adrenalin (intended to restore emergency glucose to the blood) and you will experience the resulting trembly/sweaty/cold flushes that adrenalin causes.